mainmatter/mainmatter.com/src/appearances/2024-09-13-rust-opensource-more.md

 channel: rust-linux-inlaws
 ---

-Mainmatter’s Founder @marcoow was on the Linux Inlaws podcast to discuss #rustlang, open source, foundations, #eurorust and more
+Mainmatter’s Founder Marco Otte-Witte was on the Linux Inlaws podcast to discuss Rust, open source, foundations, EuroRust and more.